 Where you work can play a significant role in how you work.
 For business owners and managers looking to enhance employee performance and productivity, taking into account the comfort and practicality of your employees’ everyday surroundings could go a long way.

-In this article, we’ll take a look at how workspace can influence how office workers work, as well as share tips on how you can make small improvements that can have a lasting effect.
+In this article, we’ll take a look at how the workspace can influence how office workers work, as well as share tips on how you can make small improvements that can have a lasting effect.

-Research suggests that physical elements such as office design, indoor temperature, color, noise, and plants can have an impact on the overall performance and well-being of workers.
+Research suggests that physical elements such as office design, indoor temperature, colour, noise, and plants can have an impact on the overall performance and well-being of workers.
 It pertains to the idea that the more comfortable people feel, the more productive they can be—which it’s kind of a no-brainer really.

 So, how can you ensure that your current office arrangement is the best it can be?
 Well, it comes down to how your office is laid out as well as what it features.

-Laying it all out
+Laying it All Out

 The layout of an office can play a key role in how employees perform and interact with one another.
 The way an office is designed doesn’t (shouldn’t) happen by accident.
 Business owners, architects, and those involved in the office plan would have considered the best ways to maximize the space for running a business most efficiently and effectively.

 Of course, what is deemed an effectively designed office will depend on the industry and the company you are working for.
 Open-plan offices, for instance, are all the rage for creative and highly collaborative businesses as they allow for ease of movement and don’t conceal colleagues from one another.
-Traditional businesses that require more individual work, however, may find this kind of arrangement noisy and disruptive, and would prefer a space with partitions and private rooms.
+Traditional businesses that require more individual work, however, may find this kind of arrangement noisy and disruptive and would prefer a space with partitions and private rooms.

 But office layout isn’t the only determinant of influencing employee productivity.
 For those who didn’t (or don’t) have a say in the initial office plan, there are still ways you can ensure that your workspace is being optimized to its full potential.

-1. Consider color choice
+1. Consider colour choice